Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

 \subsubsection{ML algorithms}

 Choosing the most appropriate ML algorithm is critical for solving EE problems on the network side.
-The choice of algorithm should be based on the specific problem, network architecture, and available data.
-A comprehensive approach that considers all aspects of the network, including hardware, software, and communication protocols, is needed to design energy-efficient solutions~\cite{IoT_ML_Network,kokkonen2022autonomy,Guirola.2023}.
-Therefore, it is essential to consider a holistic approach when selecting an ML algorithm for improving EE on the network side.
-This approach should consider the specific EE problem, the architecture and the characteristics of the network, the available data, and the strengths and weaknesses of each ML algorithm~\cite{IoT_ML_Network,kokkonen2022autonomy,Guirola.2023}.
+The algorithm choice should be based on the specific problem, network architecture, and available data.
+A comprehensive/holistic approach that considers all aspects of the network, including HW, SW, and communication protocols, is needed to design energy-efficient solutions~\cite{IoT_ML_Network,kokkonen2022autonomy,Guirola.2023}.
+Moreover, the specific EE problem, the architecture and the characteristics of the network, the available data, and the strengths and weaknesses of each ML algorithm must be considered~\cite{IoT_ML_Network,kokkonen2022autonomy,Guirola.2023}.
 For instance, decision trees are suitable for routing optimization, while support vector machines are effective for network anomaly detection and prediction.
-Genetic and clustering algorithms are well-suited for optimizing the placement of network and edge resources~\cite{lahderanta2021edge,ruha2020capacitated,IoT_ML_Network2}, while clustering algorithms are also useful for grouping network devices, e.g., based on their EC patterns~\cite{IoT_ML_Network2}.
+Genetic and clustering algorithms are well-suited for optimizing the placement of network and edge resources~\cite{lahderanta2021edge,ruha2020capacitated,IoT_ML_Network2}, while clustering algorithms are also appealing for grouping network devices, e.g., based on their EC patterns~\cite{IoT_ML_Network2}.

-Among the numerous categories for ML techniques, deep learning (DL) is one of the most widely adopted algorithms at the network side~\cite{fourati2021survey}.
-Specifically, deep SL (DSL) and deep RL (DRL) are commonly used on the network side due to the availability of labeled data and the effectiveness and flexibility of the models.
-Both can be used to optimize EC by adjusting the network resources based on the network traffic load.